Federal Deposit Insurance Corporation: Funds

 The FDIC receives no funding from the federal budget.
 Instead it assesses premiums on each member and accumulates them in a Deposit Insurance Fund (DIF) that it uses to pay its operating costs and the depositors of failed banks.
 The amount of each bank's premiums is based on its balance of insured deposits and the degree of risk that it poses to the FDIC.

-The DIF is fully invested in Treasury securities and therefore earns interest that supplements the premiums.
+Funds in the Deposit Insurance Fund that are not otherwise employed must be invested in obligations of the United States or in obligations guaranteed as to principal and interest by the United States.
 Under the Dodd–Frank Wall Street Reform and Consumer Protection Act of 2010, the FDIC is required to fund the DIF to at least 1.35% of all insured deposits; in 2020, the amount of insured deposits was approximately $8.9 trillion and therefore the fund requirement was $120 billion.

 During two banking crises—the savings and loan crisis and the 2008 financial crisis—the FDIC expended its entire insurance fund.
 On these occasions it met insurance obligations directly from operating cash, or by borrowing through the Federal Financing Bank.
 Another option, which it has never used, is a direct line of credit with the Treasury on which it can borrow up to $100 billion.

 Between 1989 and 2006, there were two separate FDIC reserve funds: the Bank Insurance Fund (BIF), and the Savings Association Insurance Fund (SAIF).
 This division reflected the FDIC's assumption of responsibility for insuring savings and loan associations after another federal insurer, the Federal Savings and Loan Insurance Corporation (FSLIC), was unable to recover from the savings and loan crisis.
 The existence of two separate funds for the same purpose led banks to shift business from one to the other, depending on the benefits each could provide.
 In the 1990s, SAIF premiums were, at one point, five times higher than BIF premiums; several banks attempted to qualify for the BIF, with some merging with institutions qualified for the BIF to avoid the higher premiums of the SAIF.
 This drove up the BIF premiums as well, resulting in a situation where both funds were charging higher premiums than necessary.

 Then-Chair of the Federal Reserve Alan Greenspan was a critic of the system, saying, "We are, in effect, attempting to use government to enforce two different prices for the same item – namely, government-mandated deposit insurance.
 Such price differences only create efforts by market participants to arbitrage the difference."
 Greenspan proposed "to end this game and merge SAIF and BIF".
 In February 2006, President George W. Bush signed into law the Federal Deposit Insurance Reform Act (FDIRA).
 Among other purposes, the act merged the BIF and SAIF into a single fund.

 As of December 31, 2022, the balance of FDIC's Deposit Insurance Fund was $128.2 billion.
 The year-end balance has increased every year since 2009.